 An institution can be a 4 year college or university, a 2 year college, a professional program, or a conservatory program.

 To know more, kindly click HERE.

 This visa permits you to remain in the United States for your education, plus a grace period of 60 days and a period for OPT or CPT if you qualify.

 Options for F-1 Student While In The USA

-You have several options as an F-1 student visa holder studying in the United States, such as:
+You have several options as an F-1 student visa holder studying in the United States: